abhishek-kumar-code/Redfish_Public/Specification.md

 ### Protocol Version

 The Version of the SPMA Protocol supported by this specification is Version 1.0.
 Note that the protocol version is separate from the version of the resources or the version of the schema supported by them.
-Changes to the resources are noted via ETags.
-The schema version for a resource type is defined in the namespace of resource's [type URI](#user-content-type-identifiers) returned in the [type](#user-content-@odata.type) property of the resource.

 Each version of the SPMA protocol is strongly typed.
 This is accomplished using the URI of the SPMA service in combination with the resource obtained at that URI, called the ServiceRoot.

-The URI version subcomponent of the URI is string of the form:
+The root URI for SPMA protocol version 1 shall be "/rest/v1".

+While the major version of the protocol is represented in the URI, the major version, minor version and errata version of the protocol are represented in the Version property of the ServiceRoot resource, as defined in the Schema for that resource.
+The protocol version is a string of the form:

 *MajorVersion*.*MinorVersion*.*Errata*